 - i) The determination of the fair value of stock options and warrants using stock pricing models, require the input of highly subjective assumptions, including the expected price volatility.
 Changes in the subjective input assumptions could materially affect the fair value estimate; therefore the existing models do not necessarily provide a reliable single measure of the fair value of the Company's stock options and warrants. - ii) The determination of deferred income tax assets or liabilities requires subjective assumptions regarding future income tax rates and the likelihood of utilizing tax carry-forwards.
-Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values. - iii) Recorded costs of flow-through share premium liabilities reflect the premium received by the Company on the issue of flow-through shares.
-The premium is subject to measurement uncertainly and requires the Company to assess the value of non-flow through shares.
-This determination is subjective and does not necessarily provide a reliable single measure of the fair value of the premium liability. - iv) Option or sale agreements, under which the Company may receive shares as payment, require the Company to determine the fair value of the shares received.
+Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values - iii) Option or sale agreements, under which the Company may receive shares as payment, require the Company to determine the fair value of the shares received.
 Many factors can enter into this determination, including, if public shares, the number of shares received, the trading value of the shares, and volume of shares, and if non-public shares, the underlying asset value of the shares, or value of the claims under option or sale.
 This determination is subjective and does not necessarily provide a reliable single measure of the fair value of the shares received.